 These cats shed and produce dander just like most other cat breeds, but they produce little Fel d1, which is a protein known for causing allergic reactions in humans.
 These adorable cats are fluffy and typically look chubby, although they are not.
 They typically have round cheeks, pointy ears, and outgoing personalities.

 The Bengal has a thin, fine coat that sheds often but lightly.
 They produce little dander, so the hair that is shed does not typically bother those who suffer from allergies if the hairs are cleaned up regularly.
 These cats have an exotic look, and they require little grooming maintenance as they age.
 Bengal cats are also independent and easy for people with busy schedules to take care of.

-Although these cats are long-haired and tend to shed frequently, they are considered hypoallergenic because they produce only a small amount of the Fel d1 chemical known to cause allergic reactions.
-Those with severe allergic reactions to cats may not be able to handle this long-haired cat, but those with moderate reactions should find this breed suitable as a roommate.
+Although these cats are long-haired and tend to shed frequently, they are considered hypoallergenic because they produce only a small amount of the Fel d1 protein, the most common cat protein to cause allergic reactions.
+Those with severe allergic reactions to cats may not be able to handle this long-haired cat, but those with moderate reactions should find this breed suitable as a pet.

 Ocicats tend to produce low amounts of dander and shed little throughout the year.
 What is unique about these cats is that they require little to no grooming, and they should not need to be cleaned up after to minimize hair shedding around the house.

 While there is not a truly hypoallergenic cat, these breeds can usually be tolerated by those who have allergies to felines.
 Depending on the extent of allergies that a person has, some of these cat breeds may or may not be suitable.